Tripartite Correlation Signal from Multipartite Entanglement of Purification: Introduction

 \subsection{Related Works and Organization}

-Several related works appeared in the direction of signals and measures of genuine multipartite entanglement, in particular, we will list three of them below, \begin{enumerate} \item In \cite{Balasubramanian:2024ysu}, three different signals of multipartite entanglement $I_n$, $R_n$, $Q_n$ are defined, but none of them are positive definite for all quantum states with true multipartite entanglement, i.e., the zero set of these signals also include those quantum states, that have genuine multipartite entanglement.
-Our work aims is yet another variant of this work.
+Several related works appeared in the direction of signals and measures of genuine multipartite entanglement, in particular, we will list three of them below, \begin{enumerate} \item In \cite{Balasubramanian:2024ysu}, three different signals of multipartite entanglement $I_n$, $R_n$, $Q_n$ are defined, but none of them are positive definite for all quantum states with true multipartite entanglement, i.e., the zero set of these signals also includes those quantum states that have genuine multipartite entanglement.

+Our work is yet another variant of this work.
+The main distinction between their work and ours lies in the use of \textit{reflected entropy} and \textit{entanglement of purification} (EoP).
+Reflected entropy and EoP differ mainly in three points.
+First, the computation of the reflected entropy is simpler than that of the EoP because the latter requires an optimization over a purification\cite{terhalEoP2002}.
+Second, the reflected entropy is not necessarily a correlation measure for some quantum states\cite{Hayden2023REnotCorrelation}, i,e., it does not always satisfy the monotonicity under a partial trace.
+In contrast, the EoP is a correlation measure for any quantum state.
+Third, a canonically purified state can contain residual entanglement between a system and a purifier, whereas the optimal purified state that computes the EoP for a given density matrix contains only minimal entanglement to realize the purification.

+Given these differences, we are motivated to construct signals for multipartite entanglement from EoPs as they did with reflected entropies\footnote{See \cite{Louisia:2025bxz,Mori:2025gqe} for the studies on multipartite correlation measures, involving multipartite generalizations of quantum discord and entanglement wedge cross section, and their inequalities in holography.}.

 In a recent work \cite{Balasubramanian:2025hxg}, it was claimed that purely GHZ-type states are forbidden in holography.
 This renders the proposed signals to be more useful in holography.

 \item In \cite{Iizuka:2025ioc,Iizuka:2025caq}, the authors have defined a measure using multi-entropy (a multipartite information quantity defined in \cite{Gadde:2022cqi}) by subtracting lower-partite ($k<n$) multi-entropy contributions to the $n$-party multi-party entropy.
 Our method uses a similar subtraction scheme, however, the relevant quantity that we use is multipartite entanglement wedge cross-section.
 Some more recent work on genuine multi-entropy can be found in \cite{Berthiere:2025toi,Harper:2025uui}.